sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Memsource Translation Plugin](https://help.memsource.com/hc/en-us/articles/360015614919), by Memsource: Start translating at the design phase and reduce time to market with the Memsource Translation Plugin.
 - [Slazzer for Sketch](https://github.com/slazzercom/slazzer-sketch), by Slazzer: Remove image background in just few seconds 100% automatic.
 - [Spelly](https://spelly.io), by Spelly Team: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.